 The benefits available to employees who suffer injuries in workplace accidents are provided primarily in the form of cash benefits, medical benefits, and death benefits.

-Contact a Long Island Workplace Accident Attorney
+Contact the Right Workplace Accident Attorney for Your Claim

 If you have been involved in a workplace accident and suffered an injury, you should act swiftly to begin the workers’ compensation claim process.
-To get started, please contact a New York City workplace accident attorney at Turley, Redmond, Rosasco & Rosasco by using our online form or calling 877-693-2529.
+To get started, please contact a New York workplace accident attorney at Turley, Redmond, Rosasco & Rosasco by using our online form or calling 877-693-2529.
 We serve both New York City and Long Island, including Nassau County and Suffolk County.